-Students from this program earn a Master of Social Work degree from the Brown School and a Master of Arts in Education degree from the Department of Education in Washington University's Graduate School.
-The program of study requires 96 credit hours, taken over three years.
+Students admitted to this program earn a Master of Social Work (MSW) degree from the Brown School and a Master of Arts in Education (MAEd) degree from the Department of Education in Arts & Sciences.
+The program of study requires 84 to 96 credit units, depending on the chosen track, and these are typically completed over the course of three years.

-The MSW/MAEd program prepares graduates for careers in educational leadership, whether acting as master teachers in the classroom or working at the systems level in school districts.
-The social work training addresses the psycho-social issues facing children and youth, as well as the systems that affect children’s readiness to learn.
-The education training provides exposure to the social foundations of education, educational psychology, and applied linguistics.
-MSW/MAEd graduates will fill a significant local and national need for professionals who can address students' social and emotional needs, as well as their academic achievement.
-Learn more about the MSW/MAEd joint-degree program.
+The MSW/MAEd program prepares graduates for careers in education, whether acting as master teachers in the classroom or working at the systems level in school districts.
+The social work training addresses the psychosocial issues facing children and youth as well as the systems that affect children’s readiness to learn.